 About

-I'm a London-based journalist covering global news, culture and lifestyle, with bylines in The Guardian, Journo Resources, Southwark News, ShoutOutUk, The Indiependent and Sleaze Magazine.
+I'm a London-based journalist with bylines in The Guardian, Financial Times, Journo Resources, Southwark News, ShoutOutUk and more.

 Contact me: tmgrussell@outlook.com